Yaka12/Smart-Spaces/README.md

 ### Eye-tracking

-The eye tracking results were there to check the results of the head direction tracking because it is more instinctive and more accurate.
+The eye tracking results were there to check the results of the head direction tracking because it is more intuitive and more accurate.

 ## Computer-based methods